nthuy190991/polygonization_PIA2019/README.md

 - Level 2: L-, T- or Z-shape;
 - Level 3: U-shape.

-In this script, we used the algorithm to detect the Minimum Bounding Rectangular (MBR) written by Julien Diener from Matlab Exchange [link](https://www.mathworks.com/matlabcentral/fileexchange/31126-2d-minimal-bounding-box).
+In this script, we used the algorithm to detect the Minimum Bounding Rectangular (MBR) written by Julien Diener contributing in Matlab Exchange \[[link](https://www.mathworks.com/matlabcentral/fileexchange/31126-2d-minimal-bounding-box)\].

 Author: [Thanh Huy Nguyen](mailto:nthuy190991@gmail.com).